noseglasses/Leidokos-CMake/README.md

 Enables portable and parallel builds of Kaleidoscope using the CMake build system.

 # Disclaimer
-This project is not meant as an replacement for Kaleidoscope's stock build systems, but rather as an additional tool, directed to experienced programmers.
+This project is not meant as a replacement for or a competition to Kaleidoscope's stock build systems, but rather as an additional tool, directed to experienced programmers.

+The maintainers of Kaleidoscope pointed out that they are currently not planning to support other build systems apart from the Arduino IDE and their own GNU make based build system.
+Please respect their decision and do not bother them with questions about Kaleidoscope-CMake.

+Instead, direct any issue reports and questions [here](https://github.com/noseglasses/Kaleidoscope-CMake).

+Pull requests are, of course, highly welcome, as well as testers that work with other (exotic) plaforms apart from Linux.

+# Acknowledgements
+Great thanks to the developers of Arduino-CMake, namely the original developer [queezythegreat](https://github.com/queezythegreat) and the current maintainer [JonasProgrammer](https://github.com/JonasProgrammer).
+Your very well designed tool provides a transparent replacement to arduino-builder.

+Also, many thanks to the developers and maintainers of Kaleidoscope for the firmware and the inspiration that lead to the creation of this project.

 # Introduction
 Kaleidoscope's stock build system is designed to be user friendly and welcoming.